 - Talend Integrator Suite

-As you can see there are many types of ETL Tools and all you have to do right now is to choose appropriate one for you.
-Some of them are relatively quite expensive, some may be too complex, if you dont want to transform a lot of information or use many sources or use sophisticated features.
+As illustrated above, there are many types of ETL tools.
+The next step is to choose the appropriate tool.
+Some tools are relatively expensive, or some might be be too complex, if you don't want to transform a large amount of information, are not interested in using many sources, or do not need sophisticated features.

-It is always necessary to start with defining the business requirements, then consider the technical aspects and then choose the right ETL tool.
+Begin with defining the business requirements, then consider the technical aspects, and finally, choose the right ETL tool.